michael-rutledge/.rut_profile/README.md

 In short, this is just a way better terminal.

+# PSA

+I have tried to install this profile on a terminal with oh-my-zsh installed.
+It didn't work and almost broke the terminal. *So don't use if you are already using oh-my-zsh.*

 # Installation / How to Use

 1. Change directory to your home directory